What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Sound library relevance — not just size

-Variety across use cases matters more than the total number of sounds
+Variety across use cases matters more than total count

-A large sound library is not the same as a useful one.
+A large sound library isn't the same as a useful one.
 What matters is whether the library covers the situations where tinnitus is most disruptive: sleep, focused work, phone calls, commuting, and high-anxiety moments.

 Different situations call for different sounds.
-Sleep tends to benefit from deep, continuous sounds like brown noise or rain.
-Focused work often benefits from mid-frequency sounds that mask without being stimulating.
-High-pitched tinnitus may respond better to sounds with energy in the upper frequency range.
-An effective library covers this range of situations, not just offers 50 variations of "nature ambient."
+Sleep tends to benefit from deep continuous sounds like brown noise or rain.
+Focused work often benefits from mid-frequency sounds that mask without stimulating.
+High-pitched tinnitus may respond better to sounds with energy in the upper range.
+An effective library covers this range — not 50 variations of "nature ambient."

-What to look for: sounds across the noise spectrum (white, pink, brown, green), nature sounds (rain, ocean, forest), and sounds designed for sleep specifically.
+What to look for: sounds across the noise spectrum (white, pink, brown, green), nature sounds (rain, ocean, forest), and sleep-specific sounds.
 Categories that map to real situations.

 Sleep-specific features

-Sleep is where tinnitus does the most damage — and where sound therapy helps the most
+Sleep is where tinnitus does the most damage — and where sound therapy helps most

 Sleep disruption is among the most commonly reported quality-of-life impacts of tinnitus.
 An app that doesn't have purpose-built sleep features is missing its most important use case.